How much will cataract surgery cost?

 Self-funded patients

-Patients who are not privately covered for cataract surgery can still have the procedure as a private patient with me at either Seaford, Wayville, or Glenelg.
+Patients who are not privately covered for cataract surgery can still have the procedure as a private patient with me at either Seaford, Eastwood, or Glenelg.
 In this case you pay the cost of the operation out-of-pocket, and are considered “self-funded”.

 Self-funded fees vary depending on the facility, the lens choice, and the complexity of surgery.
-Because every eye is different it is impossible to give accurate fees on this website, but your particular fees will always be made clear before booking and going ahead with surgery.
+Because every eye is different it is impossible to give accurate fees on this website, but your particular fees will always be made clear in writing before booking and going ahead with surgery.

 To give you a rough idea, some principles apply (all fees listed are per eye):